What is density? How about firmness? Is there a difference?

 5LB Pink: Suggested for those who want top-quality memory foam at a competitive price.

-Which thickness should I get?
+What thickness topper should I get?

 2" Thickness: Most typically suggested for stomach-sleepers, or those who just want a little bit of softness from a cost-effective memory foam pad.
 Any thicker than this, and stomach sleepers tend to experience back problems, as their torso will sink too deeply and cause pressure and flexing.
 Good for lighter individuals as well.